softspiders/github-actions/README.md

 ## Running

-Push to [this repo](https://github.com/softspiders/github-action)  and see 'Hello!' in output log of Actions Tab
+Push to [this repo](https://github.com/softspiders/github-action)  and see 'Hello!' in output log of the [Actions Tab](https://github.com/softspiders/github-actions/actions)

 ### License